Pear thrips (Taeniothrips inconsequens)

 Spring and summer spray

-- spinetoram (Delegate WG) at 4.5 to 7 oz/a.
-REI 4 hr.
-PHI 7 days.
+- spinetoram (Delegate WG) at 4.5 to 7 oz/A. REI 4 hr.
+PHI 1 day.
 Apply no less than one week apart, with a maximum 4 applications per season.